bhandari-sachin/Java-Assignment/assignment_4/src/readme.md

 It's great at generating boilerplate code and following existing patterns.
 It often predicts the code I was about to write, which speeds up development.
 Sometimes it feels almost spooky when it generates the code I was about to write.

-A handy trick: adding a comment like `// Q: What does the above method do?` helps Copilot generate a concise inline explanation.
+A handy trick: adding a comment like:
+`// What does the above method do?` helps Copilot generate a concise inline explanation.
+                                     `// Adds positive integers, throws exception for negative integers` helps Copilot suggest the implementation.

 **Benefits:**
 - Saves time on repetitive coding tasks